island-is/handbook/operations-base-principles.md

 ## Be prepared for running a subset of critical services on-premise

 As part of Iceland's government infrastructure, we need to be prepared to run a subset of our services in a local data center.
-To achieve that, we need to use technologies that we know we can run on-premise.
-Fortunately, the majority of the core tech today is open-source or is based on open standards which, makes this requirement quite achievable.
+To achieve that, we need to use technologies that are known to work on-premises.
+Fortunately, the majority of the core tech today is open-source or is based on open standards, which makes this requirement quite achievable.
 Non-critical services can utilize all the advantages of the cloud.

 ## Minimize operational overhead